 by Deciding Official.
 The Research

-Integrity Officer will transmit the final report and any comments to the
+Integrity Officer transmits the final report and any comments to the

-Deciding Official, who will make the determination of whether findings from the
+Deciding Official, who makes the determination of whether findings from the

 inquiry provide sufficient evidence of possible scientific misconduct to